reproducible-biomedical-modeling/Biosimulations_BioNetGen/README.md

 This package is released under the [MIT license](LICENSE).

 ## Development team
-This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai, [Ali Sinan Saglam](https://scholar.google.com/citations?user=7TM0eekAAAAJ&hl=en) in the Faeder Lab at the University of Pittsburgh, and the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org).
+This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai, [Ali Sinan Saglam](https://scholar.google.com/citations?user=7TM0eekAAAAJ&hl=en) in the Faeder Lab at the University of Pittsburgh, and the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org) with assistance from the contributors listed [here](CONTRIBUTORS.md).

 ## Questions and comments
 Please contact the [BioSimulators Team](mailto:info@biosimulators.org) with any questions or comments about the command-line program or Docker image.
 Please contact [Ali Sinan Saglam](mailto:als251@pitt.edu) with any questions or comments about BioNetGen.